Local coordinate system of reinforcement in FEM-Design

 Different local coordinate systems

-Used for analysis results as average forces under Shell internal forces
+• Used for analysis results, such as Shell internal forces

-Used for design results as average forces under Design forces.
+• Used for design results such as Design forces.

-Other local systems can also include connections such as Edge connections.
+• Can also include connections, such as Edge connections.

-select how the local system of reinforcement should be defined.
+In Concrete → Surface reinforcement → Calculation parameters, you can choose how the local system of the reinforcement should be defined.

 Local system of shell